ricByte/pattern-matching-examples/README.md

-# PATTERN MATCHING in TS
+# PATTERN MATCHING in Typescript

 A series of pattern matching examples in Typescript